theogani/ISBI_Explainable_AI_tutorial/second_cour/case_one/readme.md

 - Delta Visualization: Heatmaps showing the differences in features between the selected sample and its nearest neighbors.

 - Global Feature Importance: Analysis of the most influential features across multiple samples.
-- Misclassification Analysis: Understanding why certain instances were misclassified.
-- Feature Sensitivity: Assessing how changes in specific features affect model predictions.
-- Embedding Visualization: Using dimensionality reduction techniques to visualize the embedding space learned by NNCE.